-In the Phase IIa trial, SparVaxTM was generally well tolerated with no vaccine-related serious adverse events or changes in blood chemistries, vital signs or ECGs reported.
+In the Phase IIa trial, SparVaxTM was well tolerated with no vaccine-related serious adverse events or changes in blood chemistries, vital signs or ECGs reported.
 Further, SparVaxTM was immunogenic in this study.

 The Phase IIb trial compared a longer dosing regimen at two different dose levels with a smaller control group who received the currently licensed anthrax vaccine, BioThrax®.
-Here, too, SparVaxTM was generally well tolerated with no vaccine-related serious adverse events or changes in blood chemistries, vital signs or ECGs reported.
-The immunogenicity data showed that a comparable level of response was achieved with both vaccines and with both doses of SparVaxTM.
+Here, too, SparVaxTM was well-tolerated with no vaccine-related serious adverse events or changes in blood chemistries, vital signs or ECGs reported.
+The immunogenicity data showed that a good level of response was achieved with both vaccines and with both doses of SparVaxTM.
 While both vaccines were immunogenic following the 3-dose series with response rates of approximately 90%, an increased proportion of individuals experienced injection site pain in the BioThrax® group as compared to the SparVaxTM groups.

-Future studies will seek to confirm the dose and schedule of $SparVax^{TM}$ that induces antibody levels in humans which are comparable to those shown to be protective in the animal models, demonstrate the acceptability of using $SparVax^{TM}$ in conjunction with antibiotics, and confirm the safety of $SparVax^{TM}$ in a sufficient number of human subjects (as required by FDA).
+Future studies will seek to confirm the dose and schedule of SparVaxTM that induces antibody levels in humans which are comparable to those shown to be protective in the animal models, demonstrate the acceptability of using SparVaxTM in conjunction with antibiotics, and confirm the safety of SparVaxTM in a sufficient number of human subjects (as agreed to with FDA).